ddrake/Gradebook/README.md

 Once a category has been set up, you can add graded items, such as Quiz 1.
 Each graded item is associated with a category.
 There is quite a bit of flexibility built in.
 For example, you specify the points for each question.
 If you want one of the questions to be a bonus, just subtract its point value from the total, which is specified separately.

 Suppose half the class failed the midterm and you decide to allow a retake option so that students can earn 25% of the difference of the retake score and the original score.
 This could be handled by setting the retake percentage of the graded item 'Midterm retake' to be 25.
 You would just need to enter the differences between the scores.
-If the retake percentage is 0 (the default) for all graded items in a category, they are combined simply by averaging.
+If the retake percentage is 0 (the default) for all graded items in a category, they are combined simply by adding averaging their _percentages_.
+For example, all homeworks count the equally toward the grade, even if one is out of 15 points and another is out of 20 points.

 A graded item may also be "curved" by setting its "added points" or "added percent".
 If either of these is nonzero, it will be applied to the graded item before any combination is applied.
 It is easy to include bonus problems on a quiz or exam, since you specify separately the total points and the individual question points.
 The sum of the individual question points may exceed the total points, but may not be less than the total.
 These options don't appear when you add a new graded item, but are available when you edit an existing one.

 ### Entering Scores
 Entering scores is pretty simple and optimized for speed.
 Normally you will want to enter scores for all students for a particular quiz.
 The application will prompt you sequentially for each score for each student.
 You can skip to the next student by entering 'n' or go back to the previous student using 'p'.
 You can go back to the last problem using 'b' and quit data entry using 'q'.
 You can also skip over a question by just hitting enter to leave the previous value unchanged.
 This idea is used everywhere in the application.
+It's also possible to select single student for score entry, which is handy if someone turns in an assignment late.
+Score entry works the same in this case, except there is no need for 'n' (next student) or 'p' (previous student) so these keys are inactive.

 If you make an invalid entry, such as a typo, or entering a score for a question that is greater than the points for the question, an audible and visible warning will be given.
-You will also receive an audible and printed warning if you try to go past the end of the list, or go back before the beginning.
+You will also receive an audible and printed warning when you reach the end of the list, or try to go back before the beginning.

 #### Importing Scores

 If part of the students' grade is determined by scores that are reccorded in another system, such as Webassign, it may be useful to import those scores.
-For example, the total scores for a single Webassign assignment or the overall webassign total can be imported into an existing graded item with a single question representing the total possible points.
+For example, the total scores for a single Webassign assignment or the overall Webassign total can be imported into an existing graded item with a single question representing the total possible points.

 The tab-separated scores file to be imported must be named scores.txt and located in the application folder, and must match the layout of the 'scores.txt.sample' file provided in this repository.